 Italians furious over deployment of ICE agents to bolster US security at Winter Olympics

-(CNN) — Outrage is growing in Italy over the deployment of Immigration and Customs Enforcement (ICE) agents to assist US security operations at the Winter Olympics next month.
+(CNN) — Outrage is growing in Italy over the deployment of Immigration and Customs Enforcement (ICE) agents to assist US security operations at the Winter Olympics next month – something US officials say has been common practice at previous Olympics.

-Current and former lawmakers urged Italian Prime Minister Giorgia Meloni to intervene to block the agents’ presence in the wake of two fatal shootings during an immigration crackdown in Minneapolis.
+Current and former lawmakers urged Italian Prime Minister Giorgia Meloni to intervene and block their presence in the wake of two fatal shootings during Trump’s ongoing immigration crackdown in Minneapolis.

-The US Department of Homeland Security (DHS) confirmed the reports in a statement to CNN on Tuesday.
+The former Italian Prime Minister Giuseppe Conte urged the country’s government to “set our own limits” and “make clear decisions,” following increasingly aggressive tactics by the agency in the US.

+“After street violence and murders in the US… We cannot allow this,” Conte posted on X on Tuesday.
+“Enough with the bowing,” he added.

+Officials in Washington and US diplomats in Rome sought to clarify ICE agents’ role at the Games.

-ICE will serve “a security role” at the Olympics, a DHS spokesperson said.
+ICE’s Homeland Security Investigations, a division of the agency, will serve “a security role” at the Olympics, a spokesperson from the US Department of Homeland Security confirmed to CNN Tuesday.
 “They don’t do immigration enforcement (operations) in a foreign country obviously,” the spokesperson added.

+After meeting with Italy’s interior minister Tuesday, the US ambassador to Italy, Tilman Fertitta, said HSI’s role will be “strictly advisory and intelligence-based, with no patrolling or enforcement involvement.”

-According to the Associated Press, citing sources, federal agencies have supported security for US diplomats in previous Olympics, including Homeland Security Investigations, which is a part of ICE.
+Federal agencies have supported the security of US diplomats at previous Olympics, including Homeland Security Investigations (HSI), a State Department spokesperson told CNN.

-The former Italian Prime Minister Giuseppe Conte urged the country’s government to “set -our own limits” and “make clear decisions.”

-“After street violence and murders in the US, we now learn from their spokesperson that ICE agents will come to Italy to ensure security at the Milan-Cortina Olympics,” Conte posted on X on Tuesday, referring to reports quoting ICE in Italian media.
+The State Department said its Diplomatic Security Service (DSS) is leading the US security effort in Milan.

+“At the Olympics, ICE’s Homeland Security Investigations is supporting the U.S. Department of State’s Diplomatic Security Service and host nation to vet and mitigate risks from transnational criminal organizations,” DHS spokesperson Tricia McLaughlin told CNN in a statement.
+“All security operations remain under Italian authority,” she added.

 “This is a militia that kills,” Sala told Italian radio station RTL 102.5 on Tuesday.
 “Could we ever say ‘No’ to Trump?
 This isn’t about severing relations or creating a diplomatic incident, but could we say ‘No?’”